-The C/CAG Legislative Committee receives monthly written reports and oral briefings from C/CAG's State legislative advocates.
+The C/CAG Legislative Committee receives monthly written reports and oral briefings from C/CAG's State legislative advocate, Shaw Yoder Antwih Schmelzer & Lange (Consultant).
 Important or interesting issues and votes on positions taken by the Committee, or that arise out of the committee meetings, are reported to the full C/CAG Board.

-The attached report may include various updates from Sacramento with respect to the State Budget process, State grant programs, recent committee hearings, and bill progress of interest to C/CAG since the Committee last met.
-The new session began on December 5, 2022 and new bills for the 2023-24 Legislative Session were introduced through February 17, 2023.
+The attached report from Consultant may include various updates from Sacramento with respect to the State Budget process, State grant programs, recent committee hearings, and bill progress of interest to C/CAG since the Committee last met.
+The current session began on December 5, 2022 and new bills for the 2023-24 Legislative Session were introduced through February 17, 2023.
 There were approximately 2500+ bills, many of which were "spot" bills.